 You took a pregnancy test and it was POSITIVE, when should you have an ultrasound?

-Your first Ultrasound is normally done around 6-8 weeks.
+Your first Ultrasound may take place around 7-8 weeks.

 Mary’s House offers no- cost limited ultrasound to confirm your pregnancy.